michaelballantyne/hosted-minikanren/README.md

 # miniKanren-ee

 Welcome to the miniKanren-ee repository!
-This project is a compiler-based implementation of the miniKanren language, partly described in our [ICFP paper](link_to_paper).
+This project is a compiler-based implementation of the miniKanren language, partly described in our [ICFP paper][link-to-paper].
 This README provides an overview of the language implementation, documentation, resources, and instructions on how to build, run, and test the project.

 ## Table of Contents